rzhalsa/seashell/README.md

 ## Installation

 Download the source C file and compile it using your C compiler of choice.
+During development the shell was compiled with the following line:

+`gcc -std=c11 -o seashell seashell.c -Wall -Wextra -lphread`